Skip to content

 A small set of operational properties round out the posture:

-• Region (Phase 1).
-US-East only.
+• Region.
+US-East only today.
 Merchant-controlled data residency is not a current capability.

 • Edge vs origin separation.
 Mandate engine + signing surfaces at the edge.
 Audit storage, registry, connectors, billing webhooks at the origin.
 The split bounds blast radius — an edge issue cannot mutate audit history; an origin issue cannot forge an edge-signed surface (the signing key lives at the edge).

 • Key management.
-Signing keys live in KMS aliases (a public-verifiable edge key for the agent card + ARD catalog; separate origin aliases for the audit envelope and bundle keys).
+Signing keys live in a managed key store: a public-verifiable edge key for the agent card and ARD catalog, and separate origin keys for the audit envelope and bundle exports.
 The JWKS lets verifiers pick a key by kid.

 Compliance posture (mappings, not certifications)